bleelblep/thinking-of-you/README.md

 ### 3. Add Your Firebase Config

 The app uses Firebase REST API only — no SDK, no `google-services.json`.
 You'll need to update the database URL in the source to point at your own project.
+Paste your key gradle.properties

 Your database URL will look like:
 ```